fsandhei/yambs/examples/prebuilt_dependency.md

 # PlanGeneratorTest needs to know where the library it is going to test comes from.
 # See it as a "separate" library that you're using in your project.
+# Note that this dependency can also be written as the following:

+# [executable.PlanGeneratorTests.dependencies]
+# PlanGenerator = { path = "." }
+#
+# The second format is just for consistency here.
 [executable.PlanGeneratorTests.dependencies.PlanGenerator]
 path = "."